skiptools/skip-ui/README.md

 }
 ```

-Remember that you case use `#if SKIP` blocks to enable or disable `.ignoresSafeArea` calls for iOS or Android only.
+Remember that you can use `#if SKIP` blocks to enable or disable `.ignoresSafeArea` calls for iOS or Android only.